HEP-FCC/FCCSW/Reconstruction/doc/RecCalorimeter.md

 ### 4. Build clusters.

 Clusters are created using the pre-clusters energy (energy of towers within the sliding window).
 Position is calculated from the barycentre position and the inner radius of the detector.
-Energy sharing between final clusters is implemented (if the flag is set to true - default).
+Energy sharing between final clusters is implemented (if the flag energySharingCorrection set to true - default).
 For each cluster the cell collection is searched and all those inside the cluster are attached.

 # Example